warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

 - Service may be available either by means of an open Workbook or via an _Addin-Workbook_, in any case performed via `Application.Run`

 ## Synchronization specific considerations
-- _Document-Modules_ (Workbook and Woeksheet) are updated by transferring the code from an _Export-File_ line by line
+- _Document-Modules_ (Workbook and Worksheet) are updated by transferring the code from an _Export-File_ line by line
 - The _Workbook Document-Module_ needs to be distinguished from any _Worksheet Document-Module_ in order to apply specific sheet synchronizations
 - A _Worksheet Document-Module_ has a _Name_ and a _CodeName_.
 When both are renamed/changed the sheet in the source Workbook no longer relates to the corresponding sheet in the target Workbook and thus is regarded a new Worksheet.
 An assertion that never both are names are changed is explicitly requested to assure disambiguation
 - _Worksheets_ may have new or outdated _Shapes_ and _Shapes-Properties_ which should be synchronized.